 Subsequently, Robbin attended the Sydney Conservatorium High School, beginning his studies on the piano with Daniel Herscovitch and the trumpet with Leanne Sullivan.
 Being awarded with a full scholarship (Bessie Cook Scholarship), Robbin continued his artistic studies (BMus Performance) with Daniel Herscovitch at the Sydney Conservatorium of Music.
 In 2016 he graduated with First Class Honours for his research and recital on Modern Australian Music.
 Robbin made the decision to further his studies in Germany after being awarded the Mendelssohn Scholarship to participate in the 2016 Mendelssohn Akademie at the Hochschule für Musik und Theater Leipzig, studying with Arie Vardi and Jacques Rouvier.
 Recently Robbin completed his Master of Music at the Hochschule für Music und Tanz Köln with the highest grades and now will continue with Claudio Martinez Mehner and Nina Tichman undertaking the Konzertexamen degree.
 His studies overseas were made possible with the generous support from the Theme and Variations Foundation Scholarship, the Australian Music Foundation and DAAD.

 During his studies in Sydney, Robbin was awarded numerous prizes in important competitions in Australia such as the Ku-Ring-Gai Philharmonic NSW Secondary Schools Concerto Competition (Senior Section) performing the first Australian concerto in the competition - Carl Vine's Piano Concerto, NSW Finalist in the 2013 ABC Symphony Australian Young Performers Awards, Semi-Finalist in the 2018 ABC Young Performers Awards, Winner of the Sydney Conservatorium Concerto Competition, with Scriabin's Piano Concerto and has been the championship winner of many competitions in NSW such as the Northern Beaches Eisteddfod, St. George Eisteddfod, Ryde Eisteddfod and the Shoalhaven Eisteddfod.
 Robbin was a prize winner in the 2018 Australia National Piano Award.
 He has also made live broadcasts and recordings with prominent radio stations in Australian such as ABC Classic FM and Fine Music FM, also WDR and Radio Ljubjiana in Europe.
-Robbin performs as a soloist and chamber musician in Australia, China and around Europe including Germany, Italy, France, Slovenia, Belgium, Switzerland and the UK.
+Robbin performs as a soloist and chamber musician in Australia, China and around Europe including Germany, Italy, France, Slovenia, Belgium, Switzerland, Austria, Poland and the UK.